LilaShiba/Quantum_Collapse_Neuron/readme.md

 ![Hamiltonian Graph with Super Clusters](imgs/hamiltonian.png)
 #### Hamiltonian Graph with Super Clusters

-The goal is to incorporate quantum holographic properties inside a simulated [CNN](https://arxiv.org/abs/2302.04584)
+The goal is to simulate quantum holographic properties inside a [CNN](https://arxiv.org/abs/2302.04584)

 <h2>What is a Qubit? 🧩</h2>